 Everyone loves the Restoration Hardware/Pottery Barn/Ballard Designs aged wood look, right?

-It’s also called aged oak, grey acacia, pickled or whitewashed, depending on the shade.
+The finish is also often called aged oak, grey acacia, pickled or whitewashed, depending on the shade.

 You know the one?